riceissa/issarice.com/wiki/account-names.md

 Below I list the account names I use on various websites.

 I usually use "riceissa" on most sites.
-This is somewhat of a historical accident: when I tried to sign up for my GMail account, "issarice" was already taken, so I picked "riceissa" instead.
+This is somewhat of a historical accident: when I tried to sign up for my Gmail account, "issarice" was already taken, so I picked "riceissa" instead.
 Since then, I've sort of standardized on "riceissa" for most services, although I also use "issarice".